seabee33/bitcoinAddressGenerator/README.md

  - The tab and balance

 5 - Run the 2_main.py\
-6 - Wait trillions of years or find a quantum computer with 2^256 qubits\
+6 - Wait trillions of years or find a quantum computer with many many qubits